MuchoLucho/mender-docs/09.Add-ons/20.Monitor/20.Concepts/docs.md

 The `mender-monitor` service is responsible for detecting issues on the device.
 A detected issue triggers an alert which is reported to the server using the API endpoints.

-The server accepts the alerts and reports them to the fleet manager through the UI, email or an API endpoint.
+The server accepts the alerts and reports them to the fleet manager through the UI or email.

 `mender-monitor` needs to provide a way to define a condition for an alert is.